Drupal 8/9 content migrations

 - Understanding migration workflows

-- Migrating into subfields
+- Migrating data into nodes and files

 - Migration syntax for multivalue fields

 - Source constants, pseudofields, and the process pipeline

 - Migration dependencies

 - Defining migrations as configuration entities

 Although no prior Migrate module knowledge is required, it is expected that you have a basic understanding of nodes, content types, and fields.
 We offer a getting started with Drupal training that covers all that is needed to take this course.

 Installing Drupal 8 or 9 locally using composer is required.
 You can use the quick-start command that comes with Drupal core.
 Alternatively, you can use a tool like DrupalVM, Lando, DDEV, or Docksal.
 Drush needs to be installed in order to run migrations from the command line.
 You can learn more about the prerequisites for the training visiting https://agaric.coop/migration-training-resources

 This training will be provided over Zoom.
 You can ask questions via text chat or audio.
 Sharing your screen, but you might want to do it to get assistance on a specific issue.
 Sharing your camera is optional.